BeSecondNature/mongoose-reverse-populate/README.md

 - select (object / string) - restrict which fields are returned for your 'related models', see [Query#select](http://mongoosejs.com/docs/api.html#query_Query-select)
 - populate (object / string) - populate your 'related models' with their related models, see [Query#populate](http://mongoosejs.com/docs/api.html#query_Query-populate)
 - sort (object / string) - sort your 'related models', see [Query#sort](http://mongoosejs.com/docs/api.html#query_Query-sort)
+- lean (boolean) - if set to true, the 'related models' will be returned as plain JavaScript objects instead of Mongoose documents.
+This improves performance and reduces memory usage for large datasets.
+Note that the modelArray documents themselves are not affected by this option - only the populated related documents become lean.
+Default is false.

 ## Why is this needed?